Swirek3331/Altanic/content/items/README.md

 ### Calcium Carbonate

 Or limestone.
 Used as flux in feco metallurgy to save up more electricity.
+Can be obtained from calcite.

 ### Petroleum Coke